neelBanerjee/laravel-weather-app/README.md

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 2000 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

+## Laravel Weather Application
+This is a basic app which takes input from user as in city and fetch and display basic weather details like temperature, humidity etc.

 ## Laravel Sponsors